-This method requires no test equipment except when d.c. voltmeter measurements are disturb the circuit.
-It can be used only when the complaint is a dead or
+This method requires no test equipment except when d.c. voltmeter measurements are used to disturb the circuit.
+It can be used only when the complaint is a dead or weak set, however, and not always for the latter.

 4. Block the signal.